bbeckley-hub/EcoliTyper/README.md

 ## ❓ Frequently Asked Questions

 **Q: What makes EcoliTyper different?**
-A: Single‑command integration of 9 analyses (MLST, serotyping, CH typing, phylogrouping, AMR, virulence, plasmids, mutations, pathotype) + cross‑genome patterns + dynamic grouping + curated lineage database.
+A: Single‑command integration of 9 analyses (MLST, serotyping, CH typing, phylogrouping, AMR, virulence, plasmids, mutations, pathotype) + cross‑genome patterns + dynamic grouping + curated lineage database + **new sample‑centric reporting** (v1.3.0).

+**Q: What's the difference between gene‑centric and sample‑centric reports?**
+A: **Gene‑centric** shows each gene with all genomes that carry it – great for epidemiology and outbreak tracking. **Sample‑centric** (new in v1.3.0) shows each isolate as an interactive box with all its genes – perfect for clinical interpretation and individual isolate inspection.

 **Q: Can I use it for other bacteria?**
 A: No – optimised for *E. coli* only.
+But we have StaphScope for *S. aureus* and other ESCAPE AMR modules coming soon.

 **Q: How much disk space is needed?**
 A: ~5–10 GB for Conda + databases, plus ~10–50 MB per genome for results.